barnardcsc/Spring-25-Intro-to-Digital-Accessibility/README.md

 **This repository contains the following materials:**
-  1. intro-to-digital-accessibility.ipynb: &ensp; Workshop slides
+  1. intro-to-digital-accessibility-slides.pdf: &ensp; Workshop slides
+  2. intro-to-digital-accessibility-template.pptx: &ensp; Template for the workshop activity of making your own accessible slide

 **For quick access to resources & links from this workshop, please see below:**